A Trail Of Faith

-Stage 5: Again in Caldas, we will walk 5 km and after Palas we arrive to Carracedo, with an interesting baroque church (Santa Mariña, 18 th century).
+Stage 5: Again in Caldas, we will walk 5 km and after Palas we arrive to Carracedo, with an interesting baroque church (Santa Mariña, 18th century).
 We will walk along the Galician countryside, with samples of the rural architecture.
 We reach Valga and then Pontecesures, from where we enter in Padrón after crossing the bridge over the river Ulla, which forms the Galicia estuary.
 Padrón is very popular because the writer Camilo José Cela (Nobelprize) and Rosalía de Castro, the most popular Galician poetess was born there.
 Padrón is also popular for its green peppers.
-Transfer to the Hotel Monument in the outskirts, where we will spend the evening.
-(B,D)
+Transfer to our accommodations where we will spend the evening.
+(B)

-Stage 6: We leave Padrón and in less than 2 km we reach Iria Flavia, deeply related with the sepulchre of the Apostle Santiago.
+Stage 6: We leave Padrón and in less than 2 km we reach Iria Flavia, deeply related with the sepulcher of the Apostle Santiago.
 In this place we will find the Camilo José Cela foundation and the church of Santiago.
-Walking gently among fields and small hamlets we reach A Escravitude, with an important baroque sanctuary dated from the 18 th century.
+Walking gently among fields and small hamlets we reach A Escravitude, with an important baroque sanctuary dated from the 18th century.
 The way is now more challenging with some climbs and we reach Rúa de Francos, with the one of the oldest cruceiros (granite stonecross) of Galicia.
 We are close to Milladoiro, where we will transfer to a beautiful country inn.
 This evening we will have our Farewell dinner.
 (B,D)

-Stage 7: We have just 6 km before reaching Santiago, The old town (World Heritage by the UNESCO) is impressive and you feel you are moved to the Middle Ages by walking through the streets.
+Stage 7: We have just 6 km before reaching Santiago, the old town (World Heritage by the UNESCO) is impressive and you feel you are moved to the Middle Ages by walking through the streets.
 Entering the Plaza del Obradoiro we walk the final steps of our pilgrimage through the Portico de la Gloria and attend the Pilgrim Mass and witness the swinging of Botafumeiros in the Cathedral of Santiago.
 After mass we will pray at the tomb of St. James.
 Our afternoon will start with our guided tour of the old city where we will recall the history of the city and the pilgrimage to Santiago through its monuments, squares and streets.
 We will then enter the Cathedral where its history and traditions will be explained.
 Dinner is on your own this evening to explore some of the amazing restaurants in the historic district.
 Our accommodation will be Hotel Monumento San Francisco, only a short walk to the Cathedral.
 (B)

 10 nights’ – During the Camino we will stay in National Paradores, Hotels and charming Galician manors.
 All of our accommodations have en suite bathrooms.